kushanbhagya/kushanbhagya/README.md

 ╔══════════════════════════════════════════════════════════════╗
-║   "The quieter you become, the more you are able to hear."  ║ ║                                          — Kali Linux motto  ║ ╚══════════════════════════════════════════════════════════════╝
+║   "The quieter you become, the more you are able to hear."  ║ ║                                          — Kali Linux motto  ║ ║                                                              ║
+║    🔬 Lab always running. 📚 Always studying. 💻 Always      ║
+║       building.
+This GitHub grows with every project.        ║ ╚══════════════════════════════════════════════════════════════╝
 ```

 *🔐 All opinions are my own.
 All hacking is authorized.*
+*⭐ Star my repos if you find them useful — more projects coming soon!*

 </div>